Man dies in a collision involving a number of vehicles on the Crankill Road, Ballymena last night

-Man dies in a collision involving a number of vehicles on the Crankill Road, dual carriageway in Ballymena last night - route remains closed this morning
+Man killed in collision involving a number of vehicles on the Crankill Road, dual carriageway in Ballymena last night

 and on Freeview 262 or Freely 565

+It has emerged that the man who died was not driving a vehicle at the time of the collision.

-The road remains closed this morning as police examine the scene to establish the circumstances.
+This morning the road remained closed as police examined the scene to establish the circumstances.

 Last evening a PSNI statement about the collision said that police were currently at the scene of a serious road traffic collision on the Crankill Road dual carriageway, Ballymena.